graphql/graphql-wg/rfcs/SemanticNullability.md

   - ✅ Error capture positions unchanged when error propagation enabled
 - [H][criteria-h]
   - 🚫 Implementation and spec simplicity.
+- [I][criteria-i]
+  - ✅ Semantic non-null not relevant to inputs, so no reason to use directive in executable documents -> syntax unchanged.
+- [J][criteria-j]
+  - ⚠️  Local reasoning holds for all but the schema authors; this is enabled through the use of client-generated SDL reflecting client extensions and error propagation behavior.
+For schema authors, local reasoning in the source SDL returns whether a field is nullable or non-nullable, but does not differentiate between _semantically_ non-nullable and _strictly_ non-nullable.
+- [K][criteria-k]
+  - ✅ Introspection backwards compatible via `__Field.type(includeSemanticNonNull: Boolean! = false)`
+- [L][criteria-l]
+  - ✅ Proposal encourages consumers to use client-produced SDL which only uses traditional nullability (`Type`/`Type!`)
+- [M][criteria-m]
+  - ⚠️ You can use the same SDL everywhere, but that's not what this solution encourages.
+- [N][criteria-n]
+  - ✅ Indicates semantically non-null and strictly non-null types separately
+- [O][criteria-o]
+  - ✅ Client syntax unchanged
+- [P][criteria-p]
+  - ✅ There are no drawbacks to adding semantically non-nullable fields

 ## 💡 4.
 New "Semantic Non-Null" type, with `?` used for nullable types